 Wheatley, of course, kept writing poetry.
 Unfortunately, she was unable to publish a second volume without further patronage from Countess Selina Hastings.
 Growing tensions surrounding the War for Independence reduced her reader base as well, and despite her best efforts, Wheatley found no one willing to sponsor her work.

 Her marriage struggled more than even under increasing economic strain until Wheatley was forced to work as a wash woman, or scullery maid, in a local boarding house where conditions were unthinkably dirty.

 Peters was eventually incarcerated in 1784 for complications relating to his debt, and Wheatley was left without any connections or relations save one sickly infant son.
 She died on December 5 of that same year.

 Though Wheatley’s story concludes tragically, she stands out in history as a profound example of what incredible feats African Americans might have accomplished in the colonies if only they were afforded the opportunity.
 While the majority of white Americans’ sentiments towards African Americans were disparaging at best — and abhorrently abusive at the worst — the Wheatley family is an example of outliers who treated Phillis with dignity and respect and believed in her ability to succeed not only within the home but within the larger society as well.
 Today, she lives on as an inspirational figure in American history.

 We appreciate Wheatley's legacy as it put on display the possibility of freedom and thriving not only for her contemporary African American slaves, but for all American women as well.

-At PHC, we value learning how history has influenced our current society.
+With the Classical Liberal Arts method, we value learning how history has influenced our current society.
 Click the button below to check out our history major.